 Polaris Sportsman: 911 lbs (413 kg)

-As you browse tires for your ATV, make sure to look at load rating.
-All of the tires featured on this site are load rated for UTVs, which means your ATV will NEVER risk overloading the tires, no matter your payload.
+When browsing tires for your ATV, be sure to check the load rating to ensure it matches your vehicle's weight.
+All the tires featured on this site are load-rated for UTVs, which means your ATV will never risk overloading the tires, regardless of your payload.
 But...not all tires are created equal.
-If you pick up a set of tires on Marketplace or through a third party sale, make sure the tires are in good shape before you run them, no matter what kind of good deal you got.
+If you pick up a set of tires on Marketplace or through a third-party sale, make sure the tires are in good shape before you run them, regardless of the good deal you got.

 What to look for if purchasing used ATV tires:

-- Tread: Obvious, but always make sure there is enough tread left on used tires.
-If the tread wears down completely, you will be traveling on the carcass of the tire, which we promise was never intended to tackle roots, rocks or trail debris.
+- Tread: This is obvious, but always make sure there is enough tread left on used tires.
+If the tread wears down completely, you will be traveling on the carcass of the tire, which we promise was never intended to tackle roots, rocks, or trail debris.
 You'll risk immediate tire failure.

-- Age: Tires unfortunately have a recommended use window.
-If you pick up a tire from a ATV built in the 1980's, that tire is going to show some serious wear and tear, including: dry rot (cracks and crumbling), inconsistent shape (oblong), or pinhole leaks.
-As tires age, the natural rubber breaks down, especially if left in the sun's UV rays.
+- Age: Unfortunately, ATV tires have a recommended use window.
+If you pick up a tire from an ATV built in the 1980s, that tire will likely show significant wear and tear, including dry rot (cracks and crumbling), an irregular shape (oblong), or pinhole leaks.
+The natural rubber in tires breaks down as they age, especially when exposed to the sun's UV rays.

 Considerations: